-I am intrigued by our human desire to categorise everything in terms of form and function.
-This instinct is challenged through my work as it sits somewhere between painting, sculpture, object and architecture.
+Emily is intrigued by our human desire to categorise everything in terms of form and function.
+This instinct is challenged through her work which sits somewhere between painting, sculpture, object and architecture.
 Materiality is therefore a fundamental aspect, as the viewer intuitively attempts to define it in terms of medium.
-I select particular materials in order to re-create a sense of place and portray the key characteristics of the area they are representing.
-This is illustrated in 'Hackney, I love you.
-I lost you.' which was inspired by a doorway I photographed in Hackney.
-I printed my photograph of the doorway’s graffiti onto canvas and built this into an architectural structure.
-Due to the texture of the material, the print appears as a realistic painting of the site, as well as a re-creation.
-The painterly effect aims to evoke an impression of Hackney’s creative community and culture.
+Emily selects materials to re-create a sense of place and portray the key characteristics of the represented area.

-Colour is a vital component of my work and is significant within the architecture that I choose to photograph.
-Certain areas of the city embrace bright colours and welcome street art.
-In contrast, clear white buildings with blue glass reflect capitalist progress, with an attempt to appear as professional institutions.
+Colour is also a vital component of Emily’s work and is significant within the architecture that she photographs.
+Some places embrace bright colours and welcome street art.
+In contrast, clear white buildings with two-way mirrors reflect capitalist progress, with an attempt to appear as transparent institutions.
 Colour has the ability to encourage conceptual interpretation and assert visual impact.

 Emily was born in a small village in Somerset (UK) and became fascinated by the city when she moved to London in 2014.
 After completing her Foundation Diploma at Camberwell College of Arts, Emily began her Fine Art degree at Chelsea College of Arts and graduated in 2018.
 Since then, she has been selected for residencies in Berlin and Taiwan, which have culminated in significant exhibitions.
 Other career highlights include exhibitions at La peau de l’ours (Brussels) and Oxo Tower (London).